 Our normal body temperature is 98.6 degrees F (37 degrees C).
-When the body temperature starts increasing more than the normal state, then that condition is called fever or pyrexia.
+When the body temperature increases more than the normal state, that condition is called fever or pyrexia.

 It is the body’s way of fighting disease.
 Therefore fever is a symptom of infection.
 During infection, our blood and lymphatic system produce white blood cells (WBCs), which fight infection (germs).
 In this condition, our body temperature rises, due to which pressure on our muscles and shivering starts.

 Normally our body temperature does not rise above 41 to 42 °C (105.8 to 107.6 °F).

 Fever can also be caused by many other conditions, which are sometimes common and sometimes can lead to serious condition.

 This includes viral, bacterial and parasitic infections, such as the common cold, urinary tract infection, meningitis, malaria, appendicitis, etc. Its non-infectious causes include vasculitis, deep vein thrombosis, drug side effects, and cancer.

 It is different from hyperthermia.
 Hyperthermia is an increase in body temperature that exceeds a setpoint temperature.
 This is either due to the generation of too much heat or not enough heat to be let out.